Managing a Local site’s SSL certificate in macOS

-In most cases, Local makes it easy to get your offline development environment running HTTPS by providing a one-click solution for trusting a site’s SSL certificate.
+In most cases, Local makes getting your offline development environment running HTTPS easy by providing a one-click solution for trusting a site’s SSL certificate.

 Step 1: Create the certificate with Local

-The first thing to do is click the “Trust” button next to the “SSL” section of the “Site Overview” page.
+The first, click the “Trust” button next to the “SSL” section of the “Site Overview” page.

 Step 2: Keychain Access

 In macOS, most secrets are stored in “Keychains.”
-This includes things like passwords, ssh keys, and importantly for us, SSL certificates.
+Keychains include things like passwords, ssh keys, and, importantly for us, SSL certificates.

-Using the “Keychain Access” application that comes with macOS, we can search for the SSL certificate that Local created.
+Using the “Keychain Access” application with macOS, we can search for the SSL certificate that Local created.
 Once found, you can manage all sorts of settings for that specific certificate.

-In our case, we want to update the “When using this certificate” setting from “Use System Default” to “Always Trust“.
-This means that for this certificate, for this site, macOS will always trust the connection and stop annoying you with warnings about the certificate.
+In our case, we want to update the “When using this certificate” setting from “Use System Default” to “Always Trust.”
+“Always Trust” means that for this certificate and site, macOS will always trust the connection.

-Now that the certificate is set to “Always Trust,” how can you verify that everything is working?
+Now that the certificate is set to “Always Trust,” how can you verify everything is working?

 Step 4: Update the URLs within the Database